Arthur Conley: Biography and career

 In 1964, he moved to a new label (Baltimore's Ru-Jac Records) and released "I'm a Lonely Stranger".
 When Otis Redding heard this, he asked Conley to record a new version, which was released on Redding's own fledgling label Jotis Records, as only its second release.
 Conley met Redding in 1967.
 Together they rewrote the Sam Cooke song "Yeah Man" into "Sweet Soul Music", which, at Redding's insistence, was released on the Atco-distributed label Fame Records, and was recorded at FAME studios in Muscle Shoals, Alabama.
-It proved to be a massive hit, going to the number two position on the U.S. charts and the Top Ten across much of Europe.
+It proved to be a massive hit, going to the number two position on the U.S. chart and the Top Ten across much of Europe.
 "Sweet Soul Music" sold over one million copies, and was awarded a gold disc.

 After several years of hit singles in the early 1970s, he relocated to England in 1975, and spent several years in Belgium, settling in Amsterdam (Netherlands) in spring 1977.
-At the beginning of 1980 he had some major performances as Lee Roberts and the Sweaters in the Ganzenhoef, Paradiso, De Melkweg and the Concertgebouw, and was highly successful.
-At the end of 1980 he moved to the Dutch town of Ruurlo legally changing his name to Lee Roberts—his middle name and his mother's maiden name.
+At the beginning of 1980 he had some major performances as Lee Roberts and the Sweaters in the Ganzenhoef, Paradiso, De Melkweg and the Concertgebouw, and was successful.
+At the end of 1980 he moved to the Dutch town of Ruurlo, legally changing his name to Lee Roberts—his middle name and his mother's maiden name.
 He promoted new music via his Art-Con Productions company.
-Amongst the bands he promoted was the heavy metal band Shockwave from The Hague.
+Among the bands he promoted was the heavy metal band, Shockwave, from The Hague.
 A live performance on January 8, 1980, featuring Lee Roberts & the Sweaters, was released as an album entitled Soulin in 1988.

 Personal life

-Conley was gay, and several music writers have said that his homosexuality was a bar to greater success in the United States and one of the reasons behind his move to Europe and his eventual name change.
+Conley was gay, and several music writers have said that his homosexuality was a bar to greater success in the United States, and one of the reasons behind his move to Europe and his eventual name change.
 In 2014, rock historian Ed Ward wrote, "[Conley] headed to Amsterdam and changed his name to Lee Roberts.
 Nobody knew 'Lee Roberts,' and at last Conley was able to live in peace with a secret he had hidden—or thought he had—for his entire career: he was gay.
-But nobody in The Netherlands cared."
+But nobody in The Netherlands cared".

 Death

-Conley died at the age of 57 from intestinal cancer in Ruurlo, The Netherlands in November 2003.
+Conley died at the age of 57 from intestinal cancer in Ruurlo, Netherlands in November 2003.
 He was buried in Vorden.